Skip to main content

 Absentee Ballots/Mail In Voting

 All qualified voters in the North Syracuse Central School District are eligible to vote with a mail in ballot.
-The district is accepting applications for both mail in voting and absentee ballots
+The district is accepting applications for both mail in voting and absentee ballots.

 Polling Locations